tc39/proposal-decimal/README.md

 ### String formatting

-`Decimal` objects can be converted to Strings in a number of ways, similar to Numbers:
+`Decimal` objects can be converted to plain, locale-independent Strings in a number of ways, similar to Numbers:

 - `toString()` is similar to the behavior on Number, e.g., `new Decimal("123.456").toString()` is `"123.456"`. ([#12](https://github.com/tc39/proposal-decimal/issues/12))
 - `toFixed()` is similar to Number's `toFixed()`
-- `toPrecison()` is similar to Number's `toPrecision()`
+- `toPrecision()` is similar to Number's `toPrecision()`
 - `toExponential()` is similar to Number's `toExponential()`

-- `Intl.NumberFormat.prototype.format` will support Decimal values directly ([#15](https://github.com/tc39/proposal-decimal/issues/15))
+We intend to specify these methods in terms of abstract operations that render a mathematical value as a digit string (in fixed, precision-limited, or exponential form).
+These abstract operations are written so that the [Amount proposal](https://github.com/tc39/proposal-amount) can reuse them, giving Decimal and Amount a single, consistent notion of how a decimal value becomes a string.

-- `Intl.PluralRules.prototype.select` will similarly support Decimal values
+For locale-aware formatting, Decimal leans on Amount. `Decimal.prototype.toLocaleString` is defined to wrap the Decimal value in an Amount, which configures an `Intl.NumberFormat` and calls its `format` method ([#15](https://github.com/tc39/proposal-decimal/issues/15)).
+This keeps a single source of truth for localization, units, currency, and plural selection in Amount, rather than duplicating that machinery on Decimal.

 ## Past discussions in TC39 plenaries